-Len van Schalkwyk is accredited by the Cultural Resources Management section of the Association of South African Professional Archaeologists (ASAPA) to undertake HIAs in South Africa.
+Len van Schalkwyk is accredited by the Cultural Resources Management section of the Association of South African Professional Archaeologists (ASAPA) and the Association of Professional Heritage Practitioners (APHP) to undertake HIAs in South Africa.
 Mr van Schalkwyk has a master's degree in archaeology (specialising in the history of early farmers in southern Africa) from the University of Cape Town and 25 years' experience in heritage management.
 He has worked on projects as diverse as the establishment of the Ondini Cultural Museum in Ulundi, the cultural management of Chobe National Park in Botswana and various archaeological excavations and oral history recording projects.
 He was part of the writing team that produced the KwaZulu-Natal Heritage Act 1997.
 He has worked with many rural communities to establish integrated heritage and land use plans and speaks good Zulu.

-Mr van Schalkwyk left his position as assistant director of Amafa aKwaZulu-Natali, the provincial heritage management authority, to start eThembeni in partnership with Elizabeth Wahl, who was head of archaeology at Amafa at the time.
-Over the past decade they have undertaken almost 1000 HIAs throughout South Africa, as well as in Mozambique.
+In 2001 Mr van Schalkwyk left his position as assistant director of Amafa aKwaZulu-Natali, the provincial heritage management authority, to start eThembeni in partnership with Elizabeth Wahl, who was head of archaeology at Amafa at the time.
+Over the past decade and a half they have undertaken almost 1500 HIAs throughout South Africa, as well as in Mozambique.